oegedijk/explainerdashboard/README.md

 In addition you can pass:
 - `metric`: permutation importances get calculated against a particular metric (for regression defaults to `r2_score` and for classification to `roc_auc_score`)
+- `shap`: type of shap explainer to use. e.g. 'tree' for `shap.TreeExplainer(...)`, or 'linear', 'kernel', etc
+- `X_background`: background data to use for shap explainer (most tree based models don't need this), if not given use `X` instead
+- `model_output`: for classification models either 'logodds' or 'probability', defaults to 'probability'
 - `cats`: a list of onehot encoded variables (e.g. if encoded as 'Gender_Female', 'Gender_Male' you would pass `cats=['Gender']`).
 This allows you to group the onehotencoded columns together in various plots with the argument `cats=True`.
 - `idxs`: a list of indentifiers for each row in your dataset.
 This makes it easier to look up predictions for specific id's.
 - `labels`: for classifier models a list of labels for the classes of your model.